eligum/Fenix/README.md

 <ins>**2.
 Configuring the dependencies:**</ins>

 All the project dependencies are included as submodules.
+All you need is an OpenGL capable GPU.

 ---